Build Red Hat OpenStack VMware Migration Toolkit Execution Environment with Ansible Builder

 To install ansible-builder on the bastion host:

-dnf install ansible-builder
+sudo dnf install ansible-builder -y

 Using Private Automation Hub